 Two-Pass Approach to Migrating

-For Jive migration customers that are moving large amounts of content to Office 365, we typically complete a two-pass approach to migrating where all the content is migrated in the first pass and then verified for a period of time.
-Once validation is complete, we complete the second pass/delta migration and capture any new or updated content quickly to complete the migration process by the planned end date, usually just before a go-live for the Office 365 sites.
+For Jive migration customers that are moving large amounts of content to Microsoft 365, we typically complete a two-pass approach to migrating where all the content is migrated in the first pass and then verified for a period of time.
+Once validation is complete, we complete the second pass/delta migration and capture any new or updated content quickly to complete the migration process by the planned end date, usually just before a go-live for the Microsoft 365 sites.
 Most customers with large amounts of content items prefer this two-pass approach since it allows the business users to access and update the content in Jive with the least amount of disruption.

-We recently had a customer that was migrating their Jive content to Office 365 and realized a critical need to consolidate several Jive places together into one SharePoint site after we had already started the production migration.
+We recently had a customer that was migrating their Jive content to Microsoft 365 and realized a critical need to consolidate several Jive places together into one SharePoint site after we had already started the production migration.
 This consolidation included moving several content items from other out-of-scope Jive places into Jive places that were in-scope for migration.
 On top of that, this also included moving personal blog posts that were originally out-of-scope for the project into in-scope Jive places.

 A Potential Issue